 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

 But don’t even think about doing a Great Ocean Road tour in just one day.
-It may technically be about 5 hours from Torquay to Warrnambool.
-But you’ll be crawling along at a snail’s pace.
+It may technically be about 5 hours from Torquay to Warrnambool, but you’ll be crawling along at a snail’s pace.
 There are just so many things to see on Great Ocean Road drives!

 That’s why a Great Ocean Road trip has always made its way onto our list of the top 5 road trips to do in Australia.
+Continue reading for more tips and advice.

-Where Does the Great Ocean Road Start?
+Where Does The Great Ocean Road Start?

-Towns & Stops Along the Great Ocean Road
+Towns & Stops Along The Great Ocean Road

 Torquay